☎ Call Today Free Consult

 The Texas Education Agency oversees teacher conduct in Texas and works with the State Board for Educator Certification (SBEC).
 When someone files a Texas Education Agency complaint, the process begins.
 In many cases, parents, students, or colleagues submit complaints, triggering the SBEC complaint process.

 First, TEA reviews the complaint.
 Then, investigators collect facts, review records, and interview people involved.
-Moreover, they check for violations of the Texas Educators’ Code of Ethics.
+Also, they check for violations of the Texas Educators’ Code of Ethics.
 In many situations, this process follows Texas Education Code §21.006, so even small issues can become serious.

 However, an investigation does not mean you will lose your license.
 Still, you must act carefully.
 Because of this, a strong defense of your plano teacher license helps you respond appropriately and protect your career.